silverfs/wikijs-datadump/manuals/cybersec/BoK/frse.md

 ## Example

 I'll display a short example of footprinting some people in a large company.
 Let's pick our target first:
+It is quite easy to gather email addresses from people.

+-
+-
+- s